Frequently Asked Questions

 What forms of payment do you accept?

 We accept e-transfers to clayverlys@gmail.com, cash, debit or all major credit cards in the studio.
-Take Away Clay Kits purchased at Gateway City Brewery are cash only.

 What is the difference between handbuilding and the potters’ wheel?